 But the reality is, if your entire catalog doesn’t experience greater demand this time of year, you’re wasting spend by increasing bids on products that aren’t seeing heightened traffic.

-Some food for thought: The NRF projected that shoppers would spend the most on clothing and electronics in 2018.
+Some food for thought: The NRF projects that shoppers will spend the most on clothing and electronics in 2019.
 Shoes and school supplies are also popular categories.

 That said, every business is different.
 It’s best to review your own historical campaign performance to see which parts of your catalog are most in-demand for this season before diving into any bid adjustments.

 Be certain about what products are in season during back-to-school.
 That way you can adjust your bids in Google Shopping to avoid over-spending on low-demand items and under-spending on high-demand items.